TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- because of cache being destroyed when rigid body is inferred after colliders
 	- so either we fix the order of inferences or always infer colliders in the rigid body inferrer

-- Crash on opening the editor due to snapshots being empty again... when trying to re-step for determinism

 - Add inertia for the target rotation when we hit an obstacle
 	- Copy the lerp code from interpolation as it was mostly correct